 GUT REACTION: HOW INTESTINAL BACTERIA AFFECTS OUR WELLBEING

 Could your mood be linked to the amount of healthy bacteria that resides in your gut?
-It seems incredible, but current research from the University of California, Los Angeles, indicates that it does.
+It seems incredible, but research from the University of California, Los Angeles, indicates that it does.
 The study found that adding probiotics – or friendly gut bacteria – to our diets “may actually change the way our brain responds to the environment,” said researcher Dr. Kirsten Tillischin in a press statement “Changing gut bacteria through diet affects brain function”

 But the state of our intestinal bacteria has been linked to far more than mood…